couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 ## Compute

-TBD
+All services on all nodes
+* n1-something

+Using MDS
+Data - ...
+Query - ...
+Index - ...

 ### Memory Allocation

-Q: We're currently doing 50% for data and 15% for index.
-Need a good solution here.
+We're currently doing 50% for data and 25% for index.
+These can be adjusted post deploy.

 ### Fault Tolerance and High Availability

 The Couchbase concept of a Server Group maps closely to an Availability Zone.

+Q: How to autoscaling groups in GCP work with AZs?

 ## Storage